 In today’s ever-changing and aggressive workforce, your resume must stand out among hundreds of potential employees competing for the same position.
 It’s critical to understand that your resume is not just a listing of your fundamental information.

 A concrete resume should represent a summary of your work history, accomplishments, triumphs, and talents.
 Your chief goal is to make the hiring manager want to read your industry-focused resume in full.
 Achieving this objective is reliant upon designing a job search document that is accomplishment-driven.

 Toot Your Own Horn

 When compiling your resume, you need to name your accomplishments.
 Your resume is no place to be humble—if you don’t inform the reader about what you’ve done, no one else will.
-Whether you’re a beginner or a veteran professional, your achievements should clearly state that you had a goal and it was achieved.
+Whether you’re a beginner or a veteran, your achievements should clearly state you had a goal how you achieved it.
 This demonstrates your effectiveness and determination.

 Keywords remain a crucial part of describing your accomplishments, and it is most important to use these words wisely.
-Commanding keywords should be used to indicate the importance and degree of those achievements.
-This is the point of your resume in which to sell yourself, and even “brag” a little.
+Use powerful keywords to indicate the importance and degree of those achievements.
+This is the point of your resume to sell yourself and even “brag” a little.
 You may want to incorporate a little industry lingo and terminology related to your position.
 This could dazzle your potential employer, showing that you’re knowledgeable and experienced.

-Your accomplishment section will provide verification of the results you have achieved and present the potential company’s hiring committee with the evidence that you have achieved results in the past; therefore, you will be able to meet or exceed the results they desire in the future.
+Your accomplishment section will verify the results you have achieved and present the potential company’s hiring committee with the evidence that you have achieved results in the past; therefore, you will be able to meet or exceed the results they desire in the future.